emu-russia/pureikyubu/SRC/IntelCore/Readme.md

 When compiling an instruction, the assembler takes into account the order of the parameters and compiles the corresponding opcodes and ModRM/SIB/REX bytes and the necessary prefixes (for example, if the specified instruction is compiled in 16-bit mode, the corresponding prefix will be added).

+For each ModRM variation, the component contains tangled procedures that collect `AnalyzeInfo` parameters into the corresponding raw bytes.
+I deliberately divided them into special cases, because the general handler of all ModRM variations is beyond human mind.
+If someday aliens will reverse engineer Intel processors they'll have to supply a lot of ice for their butts.

 ## PtrHint

 Some Intel instructions are designed in such a way that it is impossible to understand the size of the addressed operand from a parameter.